 - If you are a nonprofit organization with an urgent needs for supplies please fill out this form

 - If you are an organization in need of volunteers please list them at volunteerme.unitedwayem.org/aem

 We understand the COVID-19 outbreak is impacting nonprofits in many ways, including increased demand for their services, lost revenue due to closures and cancellations, as well as other challenges.
 We are working to ensure that the grants awarded meet the most urgent needs in our community.
 In order to move resources quickly, we have a streamlined application process for the Fund.
 You may complete this simple form here to make sure we are aware of your needs and can keep them in mind as the granting process progresses and needs become more clear.

 The COVID-19 Response Fund will prioritize community-based organizations serving Hancock, Penobscot, Piscataquis, Washington and Waldo Counties.
 We are doing this with a recognition that many local nonprofits serve workers and residents in our neighboring counties.
 We are being flexible with our funds to support needs throughout the multiple county region.

-Click here for the most up to date list of selected grantees on the United Way of Eastern Maine website, along with short descriptions of the services and support they are providing.
+Click here for the most up to date list of selected grantees and what the funding was used for to help our Eastern Maine community.